Fields of activities

 @johnny_miller_photography

-In cooperation with the School of Public Leadership at Stellenbosch University we therefore facilitate the training and education of municipal managers and councilors, especially in the Bavarian partner provinces Gauteng and Western Cape.
+In cooperation with the School of Public Leadership at Stellenbosch University we therefore facilitate the training and education of municipal managers and councilors, especially in the Bavarian partner province Western Cape.
 Together with the Dullah Omar Institute at the University of the Western Cape (UWC), we regularly conduct research on the performance and challenges of the local government sphere in South Africa.
-We also support the new annual "African School on Decentralisation" hosted by the Dullah Omar Institute and its international partners.
+We have also supported the new annual "African School on Decentralisation" hosted by the Dullah Omar Institute and its international partners for several years.

 By examining and evaluating the strengths and weaknesses of existing structures and legislation we aim to make a contribution to the advancement of good governance in South Africa and the region.
 Current information and analysis are freely available in a dedicated Local Government Bulletin.

 You want to learn more about local government in South Africa?
 You are interested to know what municipal services are and how municipalities are structured?
 As a citizen it is always good to know what to expect from your municipality and what the role of a municipal councilor is.
-If you want to know more about all these crucial topics and how to be an active citizen then please watch or listen to our educational video and podcast series on local government in South Africa, which has been developed by the Hanns Seidel Foundation’s own Civics Academy.
-Watch the Civics Academy Local Government Series here.
+Enrol for our free 11-module online course on local government in South Africa, developed by our Civics Academy.
+Find the Civics Academy Local Government Course here, and receive a certificate on completing the course.

 Follow activities by reading articles in the News section of this website.